wirebits/BLEDuck/README.md

 22. Click on `Program` button.
 23. Wait for sometimes and after successfully flashed, press and release the `RST` button.
 24. Plug-out and then plug-in the USB cable.
-   - When it connects, then ESP32-S3 board as a removable storage device `S3DKC1BOOT`.
+   - When it connects, then `ESP32-S2` or `ESP32-S3` board as a removable storage device `S3DKC1BOOT`.
 25. Done!
-Now, ESP32-S3 Board is ready to flash CircuitPython `.uf2` file.
+Now, `ESP32-S2` or `ESP32-S3` Board is ready to flash CircuitPython `.uf2` file.

 # Setup of Circuit Python
 1. Open Official CircuitPython download link from [here](https://circuitpython.org/downloads).
-2. Search `ESP32-S3`.
+2. Search `ESP32-S2` or `ESP32-S3` according to the board you have.
 3. Select your board and click on it.
 4. Download latest CircuitPython `.uf2` file.
 4. Copy the `.uf2` file into the `S3DKC1BOOT`.
    - When it is copied, then it disconnects automatically and reconnect as `CIRCUITPY`.
-   - Means CircuitPython is successfully flashed in the ESP32-S3 board.
+   - Means CircuitPython is successfully flashed in the `ESP32-S2` or `ESP32-S3` board.
 5. Open `CIRCUITPY`.
    - There are two important things in it : `lib` folder and `code.py` file.
 6. Download latest Adafruit CircuitPython Bundle from [here](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases).
 7. Extarct the ZIP file.
 8. Go to the `lib` folder in the extracted ZIP file.
 9. Copy `adafruit_ble` and `adafruit_hid` folders in the `lib` folder of `CIRCUITPY`.
 10. Done!
-Now, ESP32-S3 board is ready to use as a BLEDuck.
+Now, `ESP32-S2` or `ESP32-S3` board is ready to use as a BLEDuck.

 # CIRCUITPY Directory Structure
 - **CIRCUITPY/**